 While household income is discussed throughout the Homes for a Changing Region plan, it's important to understand some of the definitions behind phrases like "low-" and "moderate-income."
-The U.S. Department of Housing and Urban Development (HUD) has established definitions for how the relationship between an area's median income and the income of an individual household can define what is a low (less than 50 percent of regional median income), moderate (50 percent to 80 percent), middle (80 percent to 120 percent), and upper income households (120+ percent).
+The U.S. Department of Housing and Urban Development (HUD) has established definitions for how the relationship between an area's median income and the income of an individual household can define what is a low (less than 50 percent of regional median income), moderate (50 percent to 80 percent), middle (80 percent to 120 percent), and upper income households (120+percent).
 By comparing each income group to the regional median household income (\$61,045), readers can understand what constitutes low, moderate, middle, and upper income households.

-Region defined as the Chicago-Naperville-Joliet, IL Metropolitan Division.
 Source: Chicago Metropolitan Agency for Planning analysis of the American Community Survey 2007-11.